MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-twitter-data-with-sample-connector.md

 The next step is to create and configure a developer app on Twitter.
 The custom connector that you create in Step 7 uses the Twitter app to interact with the Twitter API to obtain data from your organization's Twitter account.

-For step-by-step instructions, see [Step 5: Create the Twitter app](deploy-twitter-connector.md#step-5-create-the-twitter-app).
+For step-by-step instructions, see [Create the Twitter app](deploy-twitter-connector.md#step-5-create-the-twitter-app).

 During the completion of this step (by following the step-by-step instructions), you save the following information to a text file.
 These values will be used to configure the Twitter connector app in Step 6.